Secret Museum, Naples: History

 Re-opened, closed, re-opened again and then closed again for nearly 100 years, the secret room was briefly made accessible again at the end of the 1960s before being finally re-opened in 2000.
 Since 2005 the collection has been kept in a separate room in the Naples National Archaeological Museum.

 Although the excavation of Pompeii was initially an Enlightenment project, once artifacts were classified through a new method of taxonomy, those deemed obscene and unsuitable for the general public were termed pornography and in 1821 they were locked away in a Secret Museum.
 The doorway was bricked up in 1849.

+At Pompeii, locked metal cabinets were constructed over erotic frescos, which could be shown, for an additional fee, to gentlemen but not to ladies.
+This peep show was still in operation at Pompeii in the 1960s.
+The cabinet was only accessible to "people of mature age and respected morals", which in practice meant only educated men.

+The museum closed from February 2020 to August 2021.

+Collection

 Throughout ancient Pompeii and Herculaneum, erotic frescoes, depictions of the god Priapus, sexually explicit symbols and inscriptions, and household items such as phallic oil lamps were found.
 The ancient Roman understanding of sexuality viewed explicit material very differently from most present-day cultures.
 (Note: For Roman views of sexuality, see Paul Veyne, "Pleasures and excesses" in A History of Private Life: From Pagan Rome to Byzantium, Philippe Ariès and Georges Duby, eds.
 (Harvard University Press) 1987: 183–207.)
 Ideas about obscenity developed from the 18th century to the present day into a modern concept of pornography.

-At Pompeii, locked metal cabinets were constructed over erotic frescos, which could be shown, for an additional fee, to gentlemen but not to ladies.
-This peep show was still in operation at Pompeii in the 1960s.
-The cabinet was only accessible to "people of mature age and respected morals", which in practice meant only educated men.
+The collection contains approx. 250 items.
 The catalogue of the secret museum was also a form of censorship, as engravings and descriptive texts played down the content of the room.